 You may approach your union or MOM for advice if you feel that you have been treated unfairly by your employer over COVID-19 vaccinations and testing at your workplace.

-If you are an employee covered under the Employment Act and believe that you have been unfairly or wrongfully dismissed, you may consider resolving the matter internally.
+If you believe that you have been unfairly or wrongfully dismissed, you may consider first resolving the matter internally.
 This could be done by arranging a meeting with your Human Resources department to find out why you have been dismissed, or lodge an internal complaint against the alleged unfair treatment.

 If this fails, you may wish to file a mediation claim with the Tripartite Alliance for Dispute Management (TADM) to mediate the matter between you and your employer.
 If TADM is unable to help you resolve the matter, you may choose to bring the case to Employment Claims Tribunals (ECT).

-If you are worried about how deciding not to get vaccinated against COVID-19 might affect your employment, be aware that vaccination is compulsory only if you work in a higher-risk employment setting set out by MOH.
-However, you may also be required to undergo tests if you are a worker at a higher risk of COVID-19 infection.
+If you are worried about how deciding not to get vaccinated against COVID-19 might affect your employment, be aware that vaccination is not compulsory.
+In lieu of vaccination, however, you may be required to undergo more regular testing.

 You may also wish to consult an employment disputes lawyer who can advise you on your employment-related issues, such as on filing a claim with TADM and ECT, and help you file a civil claim if necessary.